 Quick verdict

-Run everything under one account unless a site is in a banned category (gambling, adult, weapons) or targets a banned country.
-Per-site review is faster than the first approval (typically 1-7 days).
-Keep each site policy-clean on its own — one bad site can put the whole account on a watchlist.
+Run everything under one account unless a site is in a banned category (gambling, adult, weapons) or targets a sanctioned country.
+Per-site review is usually faster than the first account approval.
+Keep each site policy-clean on its own: one bad site can put the whole account on a watchlist, and a network of thin sites can take all of them down at once.

 Adding a second site

-- In AdSense, go to Sites then click Add site.
+- In AdSense, go to Sites then click +New site.
 Enter the bare domain (

 Per-site review vs account review

-- Account review (first time): 1-4 weeks, evaluates publisher identity, payment readiness, and the first site as a sample.
+- Account review (first time): evaluates publisher identity, payment readiness, and the first site as a sample.
+This is the slow one.

-- Per-site review (every subsequent site): 1-7 days typically, evaluates only the new site for policy and content quality.
+- Per-site review (every subsequent site): Google states it “usually takes a few days, but in some cases can take 2-4 weeks,” and it evaluates only the new site for policy and content quality.

-- Per-site review can still reject — usually for thin content, missing privacy policy, or a domain that already had AdSense history.
-The rest of your account stays unaffected.
+- Per-site review can still reject, usually for thin content, a missing privacy policy, or a domain that already had AdSense history.
+The rest of your account keeps earning.

-- If a per-site review stalls past 14 days, the site is in a deeper review queue.
-Continue publishing normally; do not delete the snippet.
+- If a per-site review stalls past two weeks, the site is in a deeper manual queue.
+Continue publishing real content normally; do not remove the verification.

 Limits that actually matter

 - No hard cap on number of sites under one account.
-People run 50+ sites under one ID without issues, as long as each site is policy-compliant.
+Publishers run 50+ sites under one ID without issue, as long as each site is policy-compliant.

-- One payment profile and one tax form per account — your portfolio earnings sum into a single threshold and a single payout.
+- One payment profile and one tax form per account.
+Your portfolio earnings sum into a single threshold (US$100 minimum payout, paid around the 21st-26th once your balance clears it on the 20th) and a single payout.

 - Country and currency are set at the account level on signup.
-If you move countries, you cannot switch — you have to close the account and open a new one in the new country.
+If you move countries you cannot switch in place; you have to close the account and open a new one in the new country.

 - Subdomain ads: a verified domain (